Aljafería: Early-modern and modern times

 However, a complete transformation of the structure into barracks took place in 1772 at the initiative of Charles III of Spain.
 All the walls were remodeled to a style that can still be seen on the western wall, and the interior spaces were used as living quarters for soldiers and officers.
 A large parade ground was set up in the western third of the palace with the rooms of the different companies surrounding it.
 The renovations were made with simplicity and functionality, following the rationalist spirit of the second half of the 18th century and reflecting the practical purpose for the area.
-The only further change was in 1862 when Isabella II of Spain added four Gothic-Revival towers, of which the ones located in the north-western and south-western corner still stand today.
+The only further change was in 1862 when Isabella II added four Gothic-Revival towers, of which the ones located in the north-western and south-western corner still stand today.

 In 1845, Mariano Nougués Secall warned of the deterioration of the al-Andalusian and Mudéjar remains of the palace in his report entitled Descripción e historia del castillo de la Aljafería, which urged that this historical-artistic ensemble be preserved.
-Queen Isabella II of Spain contributed funds for the restoration, and a commission was created in 1848 to undertake the project; but in 1862 the Aljafería passed from the property of the Royal Patrimony to the Ministry of War, which stopped the restoration and would further damage the structure.
+Queen Isabella II contributed funds for the restoration, and a commission was created in 1848 to undertake the project; but in 1862 the Aljafería passed from the property of the Royal Patrimony to the Ministry of War, which stopped the restoration and would further damage the structure.

-The deterioration continued until 1947, when restoration began under the architect Francisco Íñiguez Almech.
+The deterioration continued until 1947, when restoration began under the architect Francisco Íñiguez.
 The restoration was started and completed during the government of Francisco Franco.

 In the 1960s it was used as a military barracks, and the decoration was covered with plaster for protection.

 In 1984, a regional parliamentary commission assigned to find a permanent headquarters for the Cortes of Aragon recommended locating the autonomous parliament in the Aljafería Palace.
 The City Council of Zaragoza, the owner of the building, agreed to transfer a section of the building to the council for a period of 99 years.
 In this way the section was adapted and the building again restored by Ángel Peropadre, archeologist Juan Antonio Souto, Luis Franco Lahoz, and Mariano Pemán Gavín.
-The Aljafería was declared an artistic and historical monument in 1998 in an event with Prince Philip VI.
+The Aljafería was declared an artistic and historical monument in 1998 in an event with Philip, Prince of Asturias.